Dennis Azaroff, Relationship Therapist: Sarcasm and Relationships

 I tend to use a lot of sarcasm and I have a quirky sense of humor.
-Some people (usually those who are similar in age and temperament to me) can tell when I'm trying to be funny, but a lot of people (my husband, for one) don't always get my humor.
+Some people (usually those who are similar in age and temperament to me) can tell when I'm trying to be funny, but a lot of people (my husband and a few others) don't always get my humor.
 I think we have a bit of a disconnect because my husband's formative years were during the early 50s and early 60s, while I'm a bit more offbeat and quirky because my teenage years were during the late 60s "hippie era."

 He's not a baby boomer, but I am.
 And, most of my sarcasm is based upon the time period when jumping through hoops "to be like everyone else and have a TV in every room" was ridiculed, and "being your own creative self" was admired.
 So, my sarcasm is seen as a personal attack on his more bourgeois lifestyle.
 Admittedly, I sometimes use sarcasm as a passive-aggressive weapon but that is not always the case.
 Most of the time, I am just making an observation about the ironies of life.

 Also, I am capable of extremely blunt and biting criticism...which can be very accurate and, therefore, extremely hurtful.
 I only do this with people I am very, very close to.
 Should I put a piece of duct tape over my mouth when I start to get frustrated or upset or do you have a better plan?

 Answer by Dennis Azaroff: How to Deal With Sarcasm in a Relationship